ryanjafari/ryan-jafari.com/src/app/articles/alopecia-universalis/page.md

 layout: EntryLayout
 ---

 After the birth of our baby girl in 2020, my wife started noticing her hair was falling out.
 She could basically pull on it a little bit, and it would give way.
-The roomba certainly took notice too; I started noticing the unit getting jammed up with unusual amounts of hair.
+The Roomba certainly took notice too; I started noticing the unit getting jammed up with unusual amounts of hair.

 Honestly, I didn't think much of it initially.
 The past couple of months had been pretty stressful, especially for her; the baby was breech, so they did this thing where they try to flip the baby manually before the due date.
 Like a team of nurses pushing and pulling on her stomach.
 It was absolutely awful to watch.
 I felt like throwing up.
 Apparently, it didn't feel too great for her either.
 The idea was to see if we could avoid a C-section, but no dice.
 We couldn't get our little sweetheart to turn around.